 responsible for Asia and the vehicle brands FUSO and BharatBenz

-responsible for Truck Product Engineering and Global Procurement
+responsible for Truck Product Engineering, Global Procurement and China

 Dr. Frank Reintjes